CryptoFranc (XCHF) Price Reaches $1.08 on Major Exchanges

 CryptoFranc Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as CryptoFranc directly using U.S. dollars.
-Investors seeking to acquire CryptoFranc should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as CryptoFranc directly using US dollars.
+Investors seeking to trade CryptoFranc should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CryptoFranc using one of the exchanges listed above.

 Receive News & Updates for CryptoFranc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CryptoFranc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.